General Terms and Conditions of Purchase of TSCNET Services GmbH

 12.4.2 If the services provided differ from the Contractor’s representations and warranties (“defective services”), TSCNET can assert one or more of the following rights at its own discretion:

-e.
-TSCNET may require the reimbursement by the Contractor of all costs, expenses, losses and other damage that have arisen for TSCNET as a result of the respective defective performance.
+- TSCNET may require the reimbursement by the Contractor of all costs, expenses, losses and other damage that have arisen for TSCNET as a result of the respective defective performance, unless the Contractor cannot be held responsible for them.

 12.5 No approval